spuckhafte/JSON-Database/READme.md

 **Discord: spuckhafte#7109**

 ## Keywords:
-'Db': 'database',<br>
+Db: database,<br>
-'rGroup': 'relational group',<br>
+rGroup: relational group,<br>
-'iGroup': 'individual group',<br>
+iGroup: individual group,<br>
-'element': 'JSON object in r/i groups',<br>
+element: JSON object in r/i groups,<br>
-'entry': 'serial no. (key) in an element of rGroup',<br>
+entry: serial no. (key) in an element of rGroup,<br>
-'prime': 'key of iGroup element',<br>
+prime: key of iGroup element,<br>
-'moral': 'value of an element',<br>
+moral: value of an element,<br>
-'create': 'function to create a new query'
+create: function to create a new query